Getting pregnant at 45 is possible — although it can be quite a surprise!

 We believe that conversations around fertility (and particularly fertility as we get older) should be had kindly.

-So as part of our #RenamingRevolution, we’re taking on terms like “geriatric pregnancy” and “advanced maternal age.”
+So as part of the Peanut #RenamingRevolution, we’re taking on terms like “geriatric pregnancy” and “advanced maternal age.”

 (Both of these are better understood with a term that tells you exactly what they are — a 35+ pregnancy.)

-Together with linguists and medical professionals, our goal is to take the shame and hurt out of unhelpful, outdated terminology related to motherhood and pregnancy.
+Together with linguists and medical professionals, our goal is to take the shame and hurt out of unhelpful, outdated terminology related to motherhood and pregnancy, so there might be terms here that you’re not familiar with.

 The TTC journey can be tough enough.